plagnollab/DNASeq_pipeline/WGS/README.md

      --projectID < >
 `

-The two modes of running the pipeline are either for alignment or for variant calling:
+The three modes of running the pipeline are either for alignment, for single variant calling or for joint variant calling:
 - align
 - gvcf
 - jointvcf